"The call to courage begins with vulnerability."

 — Isaiah 41:10

 The next morning, formation assembled before dawn.
 Every student ran a mile in boots and uniform to the gear-up site.
-It was how the black-cap instructors screened for injuries — watching for any soldier whose gait gave them away.
+The black-cap instructors lined the route, watching for any soldier whose gait gave them away.
 Tom knew this.
 Tom had one good leg.

 So he limped on the good one.

-He exaggerated the limp on his healthy left leg so that his stride evened out, and he ran through the screen, four more mornings in a row, four more jumps, blood still moving beneath his skin, Isaiah 41:10 still moving through his mind.
+He exaggerated the limp on his healthy left leg so that his stride evened out, and he ran smoothly through the screen.
+Four more mornings.
+Four more jumps.
+Blood still moving beneath his skin.
+Isaiah 41:10 still moving through his mind.

 He earned his wings.
 The oldest man left standing.